-Besides instrument specific software aspects and requirements Extension I contains the instrument (or category) specific assignment of risk classes which ensures a harmonised level of software examination, software protection and software conformity.
+Besides instrument-specific software aspects and requirements Extension I contains the instrument (or category) specific assignment of risk classes which ensures a harmonised level of software examination, software protection and software conformity.

 For the present, Extension I is intended to be an initial draft to be completed by the respective WELMEC Working Group that has the corresponding specific knowledge.
-Therefore, Extension I has an "open structure", i.e. it provides a skeleton that is besides the initial assignment of risk classes - filled-in only partly (e.g. for utility meters and automatic weighing instruments).
+Therefore, Extension I has an "open structure", i.e., it provides a skeleton that is besides the initial assignment of risk classes - filled-in only partly (e.g., for utility meters and automatic weighing instruments).
 It may be used for other MID (or non-MID) instruments, too, according to the experiences gained and decisions taken by the responsible WELMEC Working Groups.
-The numbering x of the sub-chapters 10.x follows the numbering of the specific MID Annex MI-x.
-Non-MID instruments could be added starting from 10.11.